top of page

 Book Chapters

-State Capacity and the Diverging Outcomes of Reinvented Governments in Latin America in Miguel Centeno and Agustin Ferraro (eds.)
-State Making and Nation Making in Latin America and Spain, Volume 3: The Neolib-
+Reinvented Governments in Latin America in Miguel Centeno and Agustin Ferraro (eds.)
+State Making and Nation Making in Latin America and Spain: The Neoliberal State and Beyond (New York: Cambridge University Press, 2023).

 with Diego Leiva Dual Hegemony: Brazil Between the United States and China in Florian Boeller and Welf Werner (eds.)
 Hegemonic Transition (London: Springer, 2021).